 They also share a fascination with the sciences, biology in particular.
 Therese studied marine biology and spends as much time in the water as possible.
 Michael has a degree in ecology and evolutionary biology, but prefers to keep his feet dry.
 They find common ground in birds and long-distance backpacking.

-After many years educating themselves on the long odds of ever getting a screenplay produced (anybody have a few spare tens of millions of dollars lying around?) they decided to switch to books.
+After many years educating themselves on the long odds of ever getting a screenplay produced—in spite of many strong competition finishes including being named finalists at the Austin Film Festival, silver medalists at Page International, and multiple Nicholl QFs—they decided to switch to books.
 They now have a big backlog of stories to tell in this newfangled format.
 Dead Reckoning is their second novel.

 Oh, and against their better judgment, they’re working on another screenplay.